remix-run/react-router/docs/upgrading/remix.md

 ### Step 7 - Update types for `AppLoadContext`

 <docs-info>This is only applicable if you were using a custom server in Remix v2.
-If you were using `remix-serve` you can skip ths step.</docs-info>
+If you were using `remix-serve` you can skip this step.</docs-info>

 If you were using `getLoadContext` in your Remix app, then you'll notice that the `LoaderFunctionArgs`/`ActionFunctionArgs` types now type the `context` parameter incorrectly (optional and typed as `any`).
 These types accept a generic for the `context` type but even that still leaves the property as optional because it does not exist in React Router SPA apps.